tomtuamnuq/compare-qiskit-ocean/README.md

 # compare-qiskit-ocean
 I try to find my way into quantum computing by a comparison of ocean and qiskit framework.
 In particular, I will test Linear and Quadratic Programs.

+In random_lp package is a class RandomQP which is used to test QAOA on IBMQ and Quantum Annealing on DWave Leap.
+The class constructs quadratic programs of the form: min 1/2 x Q x + cx such that Ax <= b

+The class RandomLP constructs programs of the form: min cx such that Ax <= b

+x and c are integer vectors of size n. b sets m integer constraints.
+A is an integer matrix of size m x n.
+Q is an integer matrix of size n x n.

+The problems can be constructed as fully connected or sparse.

+The Qiskit framework is used to derive QUBOs from the QPs.
+To set DWave sampler as solver in Minimum Eigen Optimizer the dwave_qiskit_plugin is used.

+In both Ocean and Qiskit folders are Jupyter Notes with tests: comparison/Qiskit/LinearProgramming/QAOA/ comparison/Ocean/LinearProgramming/DWave_Qiskit_Plugin_Test/

+Results:
+For complete logs and output see RESULTS folders.

+Random LP
+    Dense

+        DWave Hybrid up to 200 qubits near optimal Dwave Hybrid up to 218 qubits found solution but not optimal DWave pure quantum with 29 qubits and clique embedding near optimal

+        QAOA up to 22 qubits near optimal

+    Sparse

+        Dwave Hybrid up to 217 qubits with non optimal solutions DWave pure quantum with 100 qubits and auto embedding found solution but not optimal

+        QAOA up to

+Random QP
+    Dense

+        DWave Hybrid up to  102 qubits near optimal Dwave Hybrid up to 185 qubits found solution but not optimal calculation gets stuck on problem with 225 qubits

+        DWave pure quantum with 25 qubits and clique embedding near optimal DWave pure quantum with 36 qubits and auto embedding found solution but not optimal

+        QAOA up to 17 qubits near optimal

+    Sparse

+        Dwave Hybrid up to  qubits with non optimal solutions DWave pure quantum with  qubits and auto embedding found solution but not optimal

+        QAOA up to 13 qubits optimal
+        QAOA up to 17 qubits near optimal

 # Acknowledgements:

 I acknowledge the use of DWave Systems services for this work.